 The Minister is aware of the Justice Committee’s report on this matter.
 He will know that any wrongful conviction potentially undermines the whole of the justice system.
-Rather than waiting a year for the outcome of this review, will he meet urgently with the Attorney General, my right hon. and learned Friend the Member for Fareham (Suella Braverman), to discuss the specific recommendations that the Committee makes in its report to ensure that safeguards are applied?
+Rather than waiting a year for the outcome of this review, will he meet urgently with the Attorney General, to discuss the specific recommendations that the Committee makes in its report to ensure that safeguards are applied?
 Through that, we can ensure that the standards applied by those who have the power to bring private prosecutions are, as my hon.
 Friend the Member for Aylesbury (Rob Butler) said, never less than those applied by the Crown Prosecution Service.
 Being judge, jury, investigator and victim potentially creates very great conflicts of interest.

 I pay tribute to the Chairman of the Justice Committee for all the work he has done and for the report the Committee published last week.
 I am always happy to speak to the Attorney General, and I will definitely take consideration in due course of that report.